When we marry, we all have certain expectations. What about you? What did you expect?

 The guy I worked for at the time had Clinton’s inauguration on the television in his office all day.
 I was in his office working on something and stopped to watch with him.
 At some point, as we’re watching the parade, I said to Paul, “I actually think Steve could be President someday.”
 Paul, who knew Steve, seemed amused by that thought.
 Then I swear, not five minutes later, the commentator of the parade said something about Hillary and how proud she must be of her husband.
 “Just think of all the young women out there today watching this and thinking that one day their husband might be president.”

 Paul got quite a kick out of the coincidental comment.
-I remember feeling humbled, but a bit confused at the same time.
+I felt humbled, but a bit confused at the same time.
 I remember thinking: No really.
-I think Steve has what it takes.
+Steve has what it takes.

 Steve and I married two years later.
 And, though happily married, I slowly began to realize that Steve just wasn’t going to be the guy that walked through a crowd, smiling, shaking hands, and kissing babies.
 Finally, after we’d been married a couple years, we were talking about politics one day and I made another comment about his future political career.
 He just looked at me and said, “But I don’t want to be president.”